alirizaadiyahsi/ConsoleAppCallingAspNetCoreWebAPI/README.md

 # Console App Calling Asp.Net Core WebAPI
-A sample .net core console app that calling a asp.net core wep api.
+A sample .net core console app that calling an asp.net core wep api.

+Here is the complete explanation how to develop a console application that call the asp.net core web api.

 **Model (`User.cs`)**